 The best way to explore the hidden beaches and wooden stilt villages, like Koh Panyee, is via a boat trip.
-We recommend the James Bond Boat Tour booked for only 1,100 baht ($35) including hotel pick-up from Phuket.
+We recommend the James Bond Boat Tour booked for only 1,100 THB ($31), including hotel pick-up from Phuket.

-You’ll also get to enjoy a delicious lunch and sea kayaking to the sea caves at Talu Island.
+You’ll also get to enjoy a delicious lunch and sea kayaking at the sea caves at Talu Island.

 #4 Look out over the entire island from Phuket’s Big Buddha

-The accurately named Big Buddha stands at 45 meters tall and is one of the most famous sights on Phuket.
+The accurately named Big Buddha stands 45 metres tall and is one of the most famous sights in Phuket.

 However, it’s not just the Buddha that makes the site worth visiting.
 Upon reaching the top of the Nakkerd Hills, you will be rewarded with astounding panoramic views overlooking the entire island of Phuket, as well as the islands off the coast.

-The site of the Big Buddha is free to visit from 6am – 7pm.
+The site of the Big Buddha is free to visit from 06:00 to 19:00.
 Instead, you can make a small donation to receive a white tile to write a message on, leaving a little token for your visit to Thailand.